-CSF: CSF findings mostly show a typical relation: lymphomonocytic pleocytosis, elevated protein and albumin, and non-decreased glucose (see the table concerning typical CSF findings in bacteria and viruses above).
+CSF: CSF findings mostly show a typical pattern of lymphomonocytic pleocytosis, elevated protein and albumin, and non-decreased glucose (see above table concerning typical CSF findings in bacteria and viruses).

-Imaging procedures and EEG: Mostly, the temporal lobe is affected most.
+Imaging procedures and EEG: In most cases, the temporal lobe is affected.
 Necrosis and hemorrhages are typical signs.
-The EEG often shows temporal slowdowns.
+The electroencephalogram (EEG) often shows temporal slowdowns.

-The medicamentous therapy consists of intravenous injection of aciclovir over 14 days.
-Despite timely introduced therapy, 20% of all diseased people die.
-Most survivors suffer from consequential diseases.
+The treatment consists of the IV injection of acyclovir five times a day for 14 days.
+Despite timely therapy, 20% of all cases result in death.
+Most survivors have consequential diseases.

 Epidemiology of viral meningitis

 Viral meningitis causes the typical picture of a meningitic disease: fever, neck stiffness, and headache.
-Often, patients also display flu symptoms.
+Often, patients also display flu-like symptoms.

-The CSF findings show the typical picture for viruses with elevated protein and non-decreased glucose levels.
-Microbiologically, PCR and indirect serological pathogen detections are used.
+The CSF findings show the typical picture for viruses, with elevated protein and non-decreased glucose levels.
+PCR and indirect serologic pathogen detection are used for the microbiologic analysis.

-If viral meningitis is caused by VZV or HSV, treatment with aciclovir is reasonable.
-If, however, enteroviruses are the cause, only symptomatic treatment occurs.
+If viral meningitis is caused by VZV or HSV, treatment with acyclovir is reasonable.
+If, however, enteroviruses are the cause, only symptomatic treatment is recommended.

 Etiology of herpes zoster

-If an earlier varizella-zoster-infection (chickenpox) reactivates, herpes zoster develops.
+If a past VZV infection (chickenpox) is reactivated, herpes zoster develops.
 This is often an expression of immunodeficiency.
 However, herpes zoster may also occur in immunocompetent people.

-Typically, after a painful phase, skin reddening with blister formation in the dermatome of a nerve root sets in.
-Especially severe are disease courses in facial dermatomes: zoster oticus and zoster opthlamicus.
-A frequent complication is poster-zoster-neuralgia with pain and allodynia.
+Typically, after a painful phase, skin reddening with blister formation occurs over the dermatome of a nerve root.
+It is especially severe if the infection develops in the facial dermatomes, where it is classified as herpes zoster oticus and herpes zoster opthalmicus.
+A frequent complication is post-herpetic neuralgia that is accompanied by pain and allodynia.

-Mostly, the diagnosis of herpes zoster is made on the basis of the dermatological picture.
-Very occasionally, pathogen detection with blister secretion and biopsy material is used.
+The diagnosis of herpes zoster is most often made on the basis of the dermatologic picture.
+Rarely, pathogen detection with blister secretion and biopsy material is used.

-The virostatics aciclovir, brivudin, famciclovir, or aciclorvir can be used orally for treatment of uncomplicated herpes zoster.
-In severe cases, intravenous therapy is indicated.
+The virostatics acyclovir, brivudin, or famciclovir can be used orally for the treatment of uncomplicated herpes zoster.
+In severe cases, IV therapy is indicated.